Top 3 Schedule Examples for 24x7 Coverage with 8 Hour Shifts

 In this article, we will list the top 3, 8 hour rotations that we have seen used.

-But at the bottom of this post, you can download a whole list of 8 hour shift schedules to evaluate for yourself! (or get them here)
+You can also download a whole list of 8 hour shift schedule examples to evaluate for yourself!

 The Top 3 Rotations are: